cheapjack/PaperJam/README.md

 <img src="images/paperjam.jpg" width="800">

-A group of artists, biodiversity researchers designers  and paper enthusiasts will be meeting monthly to jam and experiment on paper through crumpled situated storied folding human and non-humans together around Morecambe Bay.
+A group of artists, biodiversity researchers designers  and paper enthusiasts will be meeting bi-monthly to jam and experiment on paper through crumpled situated storied folding human and non-humans together around Morecambe Bay.

 Date|Venue|people|focus
 ---|---|---|---|